-Hottest early May Bank Holiday Monday expected
+Hottest early May Bank Holiday expected

 Temperatures could reach 27C (81F) in parts of England on Monday, which would make it the hottest early May Bank Holiday on record.

-The south-east can expect the highest temperatures - while Wales and Scotland could also see temperatures in the mid to high 20s, BBC forecasters said.
+The South East can expect the highest temperatures - while Wales and Scotland could also see temperatures in the mid to high 20s, BBC forecasters said.

 The warmest early May Bank Holiday Monday on record was 23.6C, in 1999.

-But this Monday could be "the hottest since 1978, when bank holidays were inaugurated," said BBC Weather.
+But this Monday could be the hottest since 1978, when the early May Bank Holiday was introduced.

-The average high for the May Bank Holiday in London is around 18C.
+The average high for the May Bank Holiday in London is about 18C.

 The highest temperatures of 26C and 27C are expected in south-east England, particularly around west London.